cstuartroe/sauna/templates/README.md

 There is only a three-way distinction made in verb conjugation:

-- first person singular is marked *-n*: *naron* "I am", *nasen* "I was"
+- first person singular is marked *-n*: `be-NPT-S1S` "I am", `be-PST-S1S` "I was"

-- second and third person singular are unmarked: *naro* "you are/he, she is", *nas* "you were/he, she was"
+- second and third person singular are unmarked: `be-NPT-S2/3S` "you are/he, she is", `be-PST-S2/3S` "you were/he, she was"

-- plural subjects are all marked alike, by lengthening a final vowel if the stem ends in a short vowel, and zero-marking otherwise: *narou* "they are", *nas* "they were"
+- plural subjects are all marked alike, by lengthening a final vowel if the stem ends in a short vowel, and zero-marking otherwise: `be-NPT-SP` "they are", `be-PST-SP` "they were"

 ### Conjunctive form